Ramon Guiteras: Early life and education

 He was born in Bristol, Rhode Island, and graduated from Harvard College and Harvard Medical School.
 He was the cousin of Juan Guiteras, the noted Cuban doctor.

 He became an officer in the United States Army National Guard, and served as the assistant surgeon for the Second Battery of Artillery, First Brigade of the New York Army National Guard, where he was promoted to first lieutenant on May 9, 1890.
 He was honorably discharged on July 26, 1893 as a captain.
 He also served 1881–1883 in the Boston Cadets.

-Later life and legacy
+Death and legacy

-He died in New York City on December 13, 1917.
+Guiteras died in New York City on December 13, 1917.
 He is buried in Juniper Hill Cemetery in Bristol.

-In his will he left $350,000 to build a school in Bristol to honor his mother, which resulted in Guiteras Memorial School (1925).
-He was inducted into the Rhode Island Heritage Hall of Fame in 2009.
+In his will he left $350,000 to build a school in Bristol to honor his mother.
+The resulting Guiteras Memorial School was designed by Wallis E. Howe in 1925, on Hope Street at Silver Creek.
+The Guiteras Memorial School closed in 2025 due to declining enrollment and maintenance costs.

 The American Urological Association has an annual award named after him for the individual who is deemed to have made outstanding contributions to the art and science of urology.

+Guiteras was inducted into the Rhode Island Heritage Hall of Fame in 2009.